Talbert to Receive Pharmacy Educators' Highest Award

 "My advice to young pharmacy educators is to become passionate about learning, teaching and helping others, whether those others include patients, other professionals, learners or colleagues," he said.

 Talbert holds the SmithKline Centennial Professor of Pharmacy within the college.
 He also holds an appointment as a professor of medicine at the University of Texas Health Science Center in San Antonio.
 He is responsible for didactic and clerkship teaching of baccalaureate and Pharm.D. students and supervises activities of these students on the medicine service at University Hospital in San Antonio.
 Talbert is a member of the Drug Usage Committee and the Cardiovascular Subcommittee of the Pharmacy and Therapeutics Committee for University Hospital.
+He has been the major professor and/or program director for more than 40 mentees and has served on the supervisory committees for 40 additional students.
+Two of his students won best thesis awards from The University of Texas at Austin.

 The author of more than 120 scientific and professional articles and book chapters, Talbert says his greatest legacy to pharmacy is his work as editor of "Pharmacotherapy: A Pathophysiology Approach," soon to be released in its ninth edition.
 The book has been a required textbook in more than 90 percent of the schools of pharmacy in the United States and has been translated into several languages.